turingschool/front-end-curriculum/projects/module-1/colorandom.md

 - Is our indentation and spacing consistent across all files?
 - Are our variable names descriptive of the values they hold?
 Do they follow common convention (i.e. arrays are plural, etc)?
 - Are our function names descriptive of what the function does?
 Are they named with present tense verbs?
-- Are any of our function too big or doing too many things?
+- Are any of our functions too big or doing too many things?
 Should we break any of them up?
 - Is any of our JS code too repetitive?
 Could we make any reusable functions with parameters and arguments?

 Remember - shorter code isn't always better!